Regular season rules

-- One person per group will be designated scorekeeper and will fill out a paper score sheet and submit results in the SFPD mobile app.
+- Each group will fill out a paper score sheet and submit results online on the MatchPlay app.
 It is the responsibility of the entire group that the submitted results are accurate.
-In addition, another person in each group is responsible to upload results to MatchPlay by using their smartphone.

 - To remain in good standings, members need to attend at least 50% of our regular season meetings unless there is a compelling reason for the absence.
 Each such case will be determined by the commissioner.
 We keep score and report the standings to the IFPA for world ranking points.
 NEW: To be included in the standings submitted to the IFPA, members need to attend at least 4 out of 10 meetings.

 - Guests are welcome to play as long as there is space, but are limited to participate in up to 4 meetings per season.
 Rounds 1&10 will only be open to members, i.e. guests will not be allowed to participate in those two rounds.
 Guests results will not be submitted to the IFPA for world ranking points.

 The winner of each machine gets 7 points, second place gets 5 points, third place gets 3 points and fourth place gets 1 point.
 For example, if Aaron wins on Ghostbusters, gets second place on Godzilla, third place on Meteor & Attack from Mars, and last on White Water, he will earn himself (7+5+3+3+1) 19 points for the evening.

 If the of number of participants is not evenly divided by 4, some groups will consist of 3 players.
 The winner of this smaller group gets 7 points, second place gets 4 points and third place 1 point.
 Whoever has the lowest score after 3 and 4 games respectively will pick the next game.

 The maximum score for a someone would therefore be 35 points and the minimum score would be 5 points per meeting for someone who plays all 5 machines.